transloadit/jquery-sdk/README.md

 We have two *magic* releases:

 - `jquery.transloadit-v3-latest.js`
-  This is always the latest version of the v3 branch and is currently in beta.
-We welcome any feedback! <https://assets.transloadit.com/js/jquery.transloadit2-v3-latest.js>
+  This is always the latest version of the v3 branch and is **the recommended version to use**. <https://assets.transloadit.com/js/jquery.transloadit2-v3-latest.js>

 - `jquery.transloadit2-v2-latest.js`
-  This is always the latest version of the v2 branch and is **the recommended version to use** for now. <https://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js>
+  This is always the latest version of the deprecated v2 branch. <https://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js>

 - You can also pin specific versions via:
   <https://assets.transloadit.com/js/jquery.transloadit2-v3.0.0.js>.
 Remember that it then becomes your responsibility to keep track of security and performance upgrades in our [releases](https://github.com/transloadit/jquery-sdk/releases).